SavenkovIgor/TermGraph/README.md

 - [GTest lib](https://github.com/google/googletest) (tests)
 - [Outcome lib](https://github.com/ned14/outcome) (would be replaced with std::expected when available)

 # :hammer_and_wrench: Build
 ### Requirements for ubuntu hosted build:
 - [conan](https://docs.conan.io/en/latest/installation.html)
 - [cmake](https://cmake.org/)
 - [Qt + Qml](https://www.qt.io/download-qt-installer)

-You can build application from QtCreator with Desktop Kit or build from CLI with script at `tools/build_tg_desktop.sh`
+You can build main application `apps/TermGraphApp` with QtCreator, using CMake Presets (which QtCreator more or less understands).<br/>
+Also you can build it with console script: `tools/build_tg_desktop_release.sh`.

 ## :alembic: Tests
 Tests working only with desktop target.
-GTest library installed via conan.
-Start tests from QtCreator Tests for ubuntu from CLI with CTest will appear later.
+GTest library installed via conan.<br/>
+You can start tests from QtCreator or just run `ctest ./` in build folder at `apps/TermGraphApp/build/desktop_(dev|release)`

 ## :microscope: Project structure
 `CMakeLists.txt` files are in `apps/TermGraphApp` and `apps/TermGraphBack` folders.